letsencrypt/cp-cps/CP-CPS.md

 The ISRG PKI conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates published at <https://www.cabforum.org>.
 In the event of any inconsistency between this document and those Requirements, those Requirements take precedence over this document.

-Other documents related to the behavior and control of the ISRG PKI, such as a Subscriber Agreement and Privacy Policy, can be found at <https://letsencrypt.org/repository/>.
+Other documents related to the behavior and control of the ISRG PKI, such as a Subscriber Agreement and Privacy Policy, can be found in the Policy and Legal Repository.

 Per IETF PKIX RFC 3647, this CP/CPS is divided into nine components that cover security controls, practices, and procedures for certification services provided by the ISRG PKI.